bald eagle habitat

 The eagle family can easily be seen from our shores with the naked eye and fantastic views are available with a modest pair of binoculars.
 A good zoom or telephoto is needed to get memorable photos.

-Every year since 2004 the eagles have returned in February and Nested.
-Every year they have hatched one or two eaglets.
+Every year, since 2004, the eagles have returned in February and nested.
+Each year, one or two eaglets have hatched.

-We continue to be thrilled and amazed to watch these beautiful birds soaring about our skies and fishing our waters.
-Our campers delight us with daily reports of the eaglets progress throughout the summer.
-By summers end we watch them fly off to points unknown.
+We continue to be thrilled by these beautiful birds soaring about our skies and fishing our waters.
+Our campers delight us with daily reports of the eaglets’ progress throughout the summer.
+By summer’s end we watch them fly off to points unknown.